ianstormtaylor/slate/docs/reference/slate-schema-violations/index.md

 }
 ```

-Raised when the `object` property of a child node is invalid.
+Raised when the `object` or `type` property of a child node is invalid.

 ### `CHILD_REQUIRED`